lubabaloW/Data-Analytics---Week-1/README.md

 Hypertext Markup Language
 HyperText Markup Language (HTML) is a markup language for documents designed to be displayed in a web browser.
 HTML pages serve as the foundation for how people interact with the World Wide Web.
 Similar to XML, HTML is a tag-based language.

+# CHAPTER 3

+THE RELATIONAL MODEL
+In 1969, IBM's Edgar F. Codd developed the relational model for database management.
+The relational model builds on the concept of tabular data.
+In the relational model, an entity contains data for a single subject.
+When creating an IT system, you need to consider all the entities required to make your system work.
+You can think of entities as nouns because they usually correspond to people, places, and things.

+ERD
+The entity relationship diagram (ERD) is a visual artifact of the data modeling process.
+It shows the connection between related entities.

+A unary relationship is when an entity has a connection with itself.
+For example, Figure 3.4 illustrates a unary relationship where a single manager has multiple employees.

+A binary relationship connects two entities.
+Binary relationships are the most common and easy to explore, whereas unary and ternary are comparatively complex and rare.

+A ternary relationship connects three entities.
+For example, you might use a ticket entity to connect a venue, a performing artist, and a price.

+RELATIONAL DATABASE
+Relational databases are pieces of software that let you make an operational system out of an ERD.
+You start with a relational model and create a physical design.
+Relational entities correspond to database tables, and entity attributes correspond to table columns.

+NON-RELTIONAL DATABASE
+A nonrelational database does not have a predefined structure based on tabular data.
+The result is a highly flexible approach to storing data.
+However, the data types available in relational databases are absent.
+As a result, you need to know more about the data itself to interact with it.
+Data validation happens in code, as opposed to being done in the database.

+Examples of nonrelational databases include key-value, document, column family, and graph.

+#DATABSE USE-CASES

+ONLINE TRANSACTIONAL PROCESSING
+OLTP systems handle the transactions we encounter every day.
+Example transactions include booking a flight reservation, ordering something online, or executing a stock trade.
+While the number of transactions a system handles on a given day can be very high, individual transactions process small amounts of data.
+OLTP systems balance the ability to write and read data efficiently.

+NORMALIZATION
+Is a way of structuring a database in a way that minimizes duplicating data.

+ONLINE ANALYTICAL PROCESSING
+OLAP systems focus on the ability of organizations to analyze data.
+While OLAP and OLTP databases can both use relational database technology, their structures are fundamentally different.
+OLTP databases need to balance transactional read and write performance, resulting in a highly normalized design.

+SCHEMA CONCEPTS
+- A data warehouse is a database that aggregates data from many transactional systems for analytical purposes.
+Transactional data may come from systems that power the human resources, sales, marketing, and product divisions.
+A data warehouse facilitates analytics across the entire company.

+- A data mart is a subset of a data warehouse.
+Data warehouses serve the entire organization, whereas data marts focus on the needs of a particular department within the organization.
+For example, suppose an organization wants to do analytics on their employees to understand retention and career evolution trends.
+To satisfy that use case, you can create a data mart focusing on the human resources subject area from the data warehouse.

+- A data lake stores raw data in its native format instead of conforming to a relational database structure.
+Using a data lake is more complex than a data warehouse or data mart, as it requires additional knowledge about the raw data to make it analytically useful.
+Relational databases enforce a structure that encapsulates business rules and business logic, both of which are missing in a data lake.

+DIMENSIONALITY
+Dimensionality refers to the number of attributes a table has.
+The greater the number of attributes, the higher the dimensionality.
+A dimension table provides additional context around data in fact tables.